 1. Be on time

 Arriving half way through a meeting can come across as unprofessional.
-Although being late sometimes can’t be helped (train cancellations, tube delays, bad traffic) it’s best to leave with plenty of time to spare to ensure you’re on time.
+Although being late sometimes can't be helped (due to train cancellations, tube delays, bad traffic, etc.) it's best to leave with plenty of time to spare to ensure you're on time.

 2. Dress suitably